maybeep/maybeep.github.io/index.md

 - **JavaScript**
     - Followed a tutorial to make a basic whack-a-mole [game](https://maybeep.github.io/whack-a-mole/index.html).
-    - Went through Beginner and Intermediate tutorials from [HTML Dog](https://htmldog.com/guides/javascript/).
-Got inspired by callbacks and attempted to make the logo on my Brian site spin when hovered over... did not succeed.
     - Followed this [tutorial](https://www.youtube.com/watch?v=3PHXvlpOkf4&t=28874s) to make an image slider on my [site](https://maybeep.github.io/brian-site/brian_css.html) about Brian.
 Learned how to link a separate JavaScript file to my site.
 Combined CSS and JavaScript to make it look nice.

 - **Git**